intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 #### Linux
 For Linux system, we recommend Ubuntu 20.04 or later (Ubuntu 22.04 is preferred).

-Visit the [Install IPEX-LLM on Linux with Intel GPU](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html), follow [Install Intel GPU Driver](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html#install-intel-gpu-driver) and [Install oneAPI](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_linux_gpu.html#install-oneapi) to install GPU driver and Intel® oneAPI Base Toolkit 2024.0.
+Visit the [Install IPEX-LLM on Linux with Intel GPU](./install_linux_gpu.html), follow [Install Intel GPU Driver](./install_linux_gpu.html#install-intel-gpu-driver) and [Install oneAPI](./install_linux_gpu.html#install-oneapi) to install GPU driver and Intel® oneAPI Base Toolkit 2024.0.

-#### Windows
+#### Windows (Optional)
-Visit the [Install IPEX-LLM on Windows with Intel GPU Guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_windows_gpu.html), and follow [Install Prerequisites](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/install_windows_gpu.html#install-prerequisites) to install [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) Community Edition and latest [GPU driver](https://www.intel.com/content/www/us/en/download/785597/intel-arc-iris-xe-graphics-windows.html).

-**Note**: IPEX-LLM backend only supports the more recent GPU drivers.
+IPEX-LLM backend for llama.cpp only supports the more recent GPU drivers.
 Please make sure your GPU driver version is equal or newer than `31.0.101.5333`, otherwise you might find gibberish output.

+If you have lower GPU driver version, visit the [Install IPEX-LLM on Windows with Intel GPU Guide](./install_windows_gpu.html), and follow [Update GPU driver](./install_windows_gpu.html#optional-update-gpu-driver).

 ### 1 Install IPEX-LLM for llama.cpp